-While the sending state has sole authority to determine the duration of supervision either by way of the court's sentence of by paroling authorities, the receiving state retains discretion as to the type of supervision it will provide.
-Rule 4.101 obligates the receiving state to supervise the offender in a manner determined by the receiving state that is consistent with the supervision it provides to other similar offenders.
-Consequently, there can be qualitative differences between the level of services provided by a sending state versus the services a receiving state provides an offender under its own rules and laws.
+While the sending state has sole authority to determine the duration of supervision, whether through the court's sentence or by paroling authorities, the receiving state retains discretion over the type of supervision it will provide.
+Rule 4.101 requires the receiving state to supervise the individual in a manner consistent with how it supervises similar individuals within its jurisdiction.
+As a result, there may be differences in the quality and nature of services provided by the sending state compared to those offered by the receiving state under its own rules and laws.

-The principle of treating compact offenders the same applies to both the quality and quantity of supervision, as well as access to rehabilitative programs.
+The principle of treating individuals moving through the compact equally applies to both the quality and quantity of supervision and access to rehabilitative programs.
 See Doe v.
 Pennsylvania Board of Probation & Parole, 513 F.3d 95, 108 (3rd Cir.
 2008) ("By signing the Interstate Compact, Pennsylvania has agreed that, when accepting out-of-state probationers who transfer their parole and their residence to the Commonwealth, it will approximate the same procedure and standards it applies to its own probationers").
-A receiving state may impose conditions on an outof-state offender if they assist in the offender's rehabilitation and promote community safety.
-See discussion infra, at § 3.3.2.
-It would be a violation of the Compact for a receiving state to create barriers to rehabilitation programs.
-Similarly, it could be a violation to impose conditions on outof-state offenders not otherwise imposed on in-state offenders.
+A receiving state may impose conditions on an out-of-state individual if these conditions aid in rehabilitation and promote community safety (see discussion infra, at § 3.3.2).
+However, it would violate the Compact for a receiving state to create barriers to rehabilitation programs or to impose conditions on out-of-state individuals.
 See e.g., ICAOS v.
 Tennessee Bd. of Probation and Parole, No. 04-526 KSF (E.D.
 Ky.
 2005).

-Rule 3.101 affirms the sending state's sole discretion and prevents the receiving state from attempting unilaterally to add conditions in order to stifle the transfer of offenders it deems undesirable or shifting a financial obligation related to the offender's supervision to the sending state.
+Rule 3.101 affirms the sending state's sole discretion and prevents the receiving state from unilaterally imposing additional conditions to obstruct the transfer of supervised individuals it deems undesirable or from shifting the financial obligation of supervising the individual to the sending state.
 See Doe v.
 Ward, 124 F. Supp.2d 900, 915-16 (W.D.
 Pa.
-2000) (interpreting a similar provision in the old ICPP to negate certain provisions of Pennsylvania's "Megan's Law" which treated out-of-state offenders differently from in-state offenders).
+2000) (interpreting a similar provision in the old ICPP to invalidate aspects of Pennsylvania's "Megan's Law" that treated out-of-state supervised individuals differently from those supervised in-state).
 See also ICAOS Advisory Opinion 9-2004 ("[I]t is our opinion that CSL offenders are subject to supervision under the Interstate Compact for Adult Offender Supervision and upon proper application and documentation of a valid plan of supervision and verification of residency and employment criteria as required under those rules should be permitted to transfer to other states for supervision under the Compact").

-PRACTICE NOTE: Rule 4.101 requires a receiving state to supervise transferred offenders as it would in-state offenders.
-Receiving states shall subject the offender to any and all supervision techniques and behavior responses imposed on in-state offenders, with the exception of modifying the supervision term or revoking conditional release.
+PRACTICE NOTE: Rule 4.101 requires that receiving states supervise individuals transferred under the Compact in the same manner as they would supervise in-state individuals.
+Receiving states must apply all supervision techniques and behavior responses used for in-state individuals, except for modifying the supervision term or revoking conditional release.

-3.4.2.1 Disabled Offenders
+3.4.2.1 Disabled Supervised Individuals

-A receiving state is obligated to continue to supervise offenders "who become mentally ill or exhibit signs of mental illness or who develop a physical disability while supervised in the receiving state."
+A receiving state is obligated to continue supervising individuals "who become mentally ill or exhibit signs of mental illness or who develop a physical disability while under supervision in the receiving state."
 See Rule 2.108.
-Therefore, it would be impermissible for a receiving state to seek to terminate supervision or to demand that a sending state retake an offender purely because the offender has become mentally or physically disabled.
+Therefore, it would be impermissible for a receiving state to terminate supervision or to demand that a sending state retake an individual solely due to mental or physical disability.

-3.4.2.2 Continuing Jurisdiction over Offenders Between the Sending & Receiving States
+3.4.2.2 Continuing Jurisdiction over Supervised Individuals Between the Sending & Receiving States